 Once you compile this information, you can analyze it to determine a prospect’s ability to give to your organization (their giving capacity), as well as their affinity to give to your nonprofit.

-The more your organization knows about prospects, the better equipped you’ll be to make successful asks.
+The more your organization knows about prospects, the better equipped you’ll be to make successful and engaging asks.
 However, the process of learning about your prospects can sometimes seem anything but simple.